Stocks shrug off hawkish Fed, Evergrande soars in China

 - Japan stock market closed for a holiday

-LONDON, Sept 23 (Reuters) - World markets rallied on Thursday after the U.S. Federal Reserve confirmed plans to start reeling in stimulus, Norway became the first rich economy to raise rates since COVID struck and China Evergrande shares leapt ahead of a crucial debt payment.
+LONDON, Sept 23 (Reuters) - World markets rallied on Thursday after the U.S. Federal Reserve flagged plans to reel in stimulus this year, Norway became the first rich economy to raise interest rates since COVID-19 struck and China Evergrande leapt ahead of a crucial debt payment.

-European stocks were up 1% in early trading as they pushed for a third straight day of gains, and Norway's crown rose 0.7% after the country's landmark rate hike, while the U.S. dollar was groggy. read more
+Trading was lively to say the least.
+European stocks were up for a third straight day and S&P futures pointed higher.
+Norway's crown cheered its rate hike , whereas Turkey's lira slumped as its central bank succumbed to months of pressure and cut. read more

-Bank of England and Turkish central bank policy decisions are also due later.
-The former is slowly inching towards hiking UK rates whereas the latter remains under heavy political pressure to cut despite double-digit Turkish inflation.

-Asia's nerves were also calmed after China injected fresh cash into its financial system read more ahead of an $83.5 million Evergrande bond coupon deadline that could be the start of one of the world's largest ever corporate defaults.
+The otherwise revived risk appetite meant the dollar was back-pedalling.
+Asia's nerves had been steadied after Beijing injected fresh cash into its financial system read more ahead of an $83.5 million bond coupon by embattled property giant Evergrande, at risk of becoming one of the world's largest ever corporate defaults.

 "Equity markets are continuing their rally into a wall of worry as you would expect in an advanced carry trade," said Sebastian Galy at Nordea Investment Fund.